Mahun10/aws-resilient-infra/README.md

 ### 3. Container portability and faster deployments

-Because the application is packaged as a Docker image, the application lifecycle management is simplified.
-Indeed **updates can be deployed rapidly** by pushing a new image to **ECR** and triggering a new deployment in **ECS**.
+Packaging the application as a Docker image simplifies lifecycle management :  New versions can be deployed seamlessly by pushing an updated image to **Amazon ECR** and triggering a rolling deployment in **ECS**.

 ---